Skip to main content

 • SWE-bench Pro (harder software engineering): GLM-5 (Reasoning) at 67 leads open models, but this is still well below GPT-5.3 Codex (90)

-On BenchLM's current blended coding score, Gemma 4 31B leads the open-weight field at 86.6, followed by Qwen3.5 397B (Reasoning) at 84.9 and GLM-5.1 at 82.9.
-GLM-4.7 still offers one of the cleaner all-around coding profiles with 84.9 on LiveCodeBench and 73.8 on SWE-bench Verified.
+On BenchLM's current blended coding score, DeepSeek V4 Pro (Max) leads the open-weight field at 89.8, followed by Kimi K2.6 and DeepSeek V4 Pro (High) at 88.7, and Qwen3.5 397B (Reasoning) at 86.7.
+GLM-5.1 still offers one of the cleaner all-around profiles with 84.1 on the blended coding score and 77.8 on SWE-bench Verified.
 If SWE-bench Pro matters most, GLM-5 (Reasoning) is still the better pick despite weaker LiveCodeBench numbers.

 See the full coding leaderboard · SWE-bench Pro explained